suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The map indices in the envelope encoding are reset to 1 for each map within the structure.
 This is to keep the indices as small as possible.
 The goal is to keep the index objects to single bytes (CBOR positive integers 1-23).

 Wherever enumerations are used, they are started at 1.
-This allows detection of several common software errors that are caused by uninitialised variables.
+This allows detection of several common software errors that are caused by uninitialized variables.
 Positive numbers in enumerations are reserved for IANA registration.
-Negative numbers are used to identify application-specific implementations.
+Negative numbers are used to identify application-specific values, as described in {{iana}}.

 All elements of the envelope must be wrapped in a bstr to minimize the complexity of the code that evaluates the cryptographic integrity of the element and to ensure correct serialization for integrity and authenticity checks.